5random/cvd/README.md

 values include ``cv2.CAP_DSHOW`` and ``cv2.CAP_MSMF`` on Windows.
 If omitted, OpenCV will choose the default backend for the platform.

+### External camera capture

+The motion detection controller can rely on another controller for camera frames.
+Set ``input_controllers`` to the ID of a ``camera_capture`` controller to disable its internal capture loop and use the external source instead.

 ## Running tests